 For Teachers: Download class content, performance standards, detailed information, and pre and post activities for all our classes.
-Click the proper link below each class for a downloadable list of all classes, evening programs and field trips class list.
+Click the proper link below each class for a downloadable list of all classes, evening programs and field trips.

-Turbid Waters: State Standards and Contents - Pre Turbid Waters Activities - Post Turbid Waters Activities
+Seining: State Standards and Contents - Seining: Pre and Post Activities

 Merely Plankton: Students will become part of an in depth study about both phytoplankton and zooplankton through hands on activities.
 Students will collect, observe, and identify living plankton in our microscope laboratory while learning the importance they play in an ocean ecosystem.

-Plankton: State Standards and Contents - Pre and Post Merely Plankton Activities
+Merely Plankton: State Standards and Contents - Merely Plankton: Pre and Post Activities

 Muck, Snails & Rails: Marshes tend to be associated with one thing: MUD!
 These amazing places, however, are more than just mud.
 They are thriving ecosystems with thousands of species that inhabit them.
 Students will examine the marshlands here at Driftwood.
 We will explore the animal and plant species and discover why these locations are so important to pollution control.

 Important Note: YOU WILL GET MUDDY!
 There are two choices, Dry and Muddy Marsh.
 Dry Marsh Class is mud on hands, face and feet only.
 Muddy Marsh is completely muddy!
 THIS IS A VERY MUDDY CLASS AND CANNOT BE TAKEN IN CONJUNCTION WITH CUMBERLAND ISLAND.
 STUDENTS NEED TO BRING TWO PAIRS OF SHOES, preferably one pair they can throw away when they are done.

 Muck, Snails & Rails: State Standards and Contents - Muck, Snails & Rails: Pre and Post Activities